Society for Human Resource Management: Lobbying activity

-In November 2006, the Office of Disability Employment Policy (ODEP) of the U.S. Department of Labor established an alliance with SHRM to encourage and promote the employment of people with disabilities.
+In 2006, the Office of Disability Employment Policy (ODEP) of the U.S. Department of Labor established an alliance with SHRM to encourage and promote the employment of people with disabilities.

 In 2015 and 2016, SHRM worked to oppose the United States Department of Labor's Fair Labor Standards Overtime regulation.
 The rule greatly increases the salary under which employees are eligible for overtime and the number of the employees who qualify for it.

+In 2024, one of SHRM’s lobbying priorities was responsible AI use.

 COVID-19 pandemic

-In May 2020, SHRM joined with branded content studio Heve to produce a commercial targeted at SHRM employees and the American workforce at large.
-SHRM president and CEO, Johnny C. Taylor Jr., was featured in the video.
-The commercial was entirely self-shot from actors’ homes.
-Its focus was on reassuring everyone that SHRM would continue supporting employees and companies.
+In 2020, SHRM focused on reassuring business leaders, managers, and workers that SHRM would continue supporting employers and employees.
+The organization created the SHRM COVID-19 resource center to help its members navigate the pandemic.

 Products and services

-SHRM offers two membership options: SHRM Professional Membership and SHRM Global Online Membership.
-This first is available to U.S.-based and global professionals, the second only to professionals outside the U.S. Members have access to HR news, document samples and templates, compliance resources, community chats, and advisors.
+SHRM offers various membership options, including the SHRM Professional Membership, SHRM Student Membership, SHRM Global Membership, and SHRM Business.
+Members have access to HR news, document samples and templates, compliance resources, community chats, and live certified advisors, among other offerings.

+In 2021, SHRM launched the SHRM Executive Network, a private, global collective of CHROs and HR business partners.
+In 2024, Fortune recognized the SHRM Executive Network as a top networking group for CHROs.

-The society also offers two main certifications: the SHRM Certified Professional Certification and the SHRM Senior Certified Professional Certification.
+The organization also offers two main certifications: The SHRM Certified Professional Certification and the SHRM Senior Certified Professional Certification.
+The certification exams are based on real-world situations experienced by HR professionals to test competency, with SHRM expert panels vetting the best answers.

+SHRM Foundation

+Founded in 1966, the SHRM Foundation is the philanthropic arm of SHRM.
+The SHRM Foundation provides HR professionals with career development programs and partnerships, among other resources.
+The foundation also offers merit-based Undergraduate Academic Scholarships to college students.

+In June 2025, the SHRM Foundation launched the Center for a Skills First Future, a free online resource that helps employers transition to skills-based hiring and build “future-ready” teams.